Rio Grande Project: Elephant Butte Dam

 The Elephant Butte Dam (also referred to as Elephant Butte Dike) is the main storage facility for the Rio Grande Project.
 It is a 1674 ft long concrete gravity dam standing 193 ft above the river and 301 ft high from its foundations.
 The dam is 228 ft thick at the base and tapers to about 18 ft thick at the crest.
 The dam took 629500 yd3 of material to construct.

 The full volume of Elephant Butte Reservoir is some 2109423 acre.ft, accounting for about 85% of the project's storage capacity.
-The outlet works of the dam can release 10800 cuft/s, while the service spillway can release 34750 cuft/s.
+The outlet works of the dam can release 10800 ft3/s, while the service spillway can release 34750 ft3/s.

-The reservoir and dam receive water from a catchment of 28900 sqmi, about 16% of the Rio Grande's total drainage area.
+The reservoir and dam receive water from a catchment of 28900 mi2, about 16% of the Rio Grande's total drainage area.
 The Elephant Butte hydroelectric station is a base load power plant that draws water from the reservoir and has a capacity of 27.95 megawatts.